 9:00 a.m. – Holy Communion with Hymns

-At this service, our hymns are accompanied with organ throughout the service.
-The Scriptures are read and preached and the Holy Communion is celebrated.
+At this service, our hymns are accompanied with organ and cantor throughout the service.
+The Scriptures are chanted and preached and the Holy Communion is celebrated.

 10:30 a.m. – Choral High Eucharist